-Social Integration: If demand reduction policies and programs do what they are intended to do, a nation should realize reduction in drug use and its consequences.
+Social Integration: If demand reduction policies and programs do what they are intended to do, a nation should realize some level of reduction in drug use and its consequences.
 Measures of those who cease problem drug use are common, for example, the period for which an individual has been drug free after the completion of treatment.
 A reduction in the recidivism rate is another indicator.
 Indicators that look at social involvement are also commonly used.
 The number or percentage of individuals employed, living in stable housing, reunited with their families, enrolled in some form of education or specialized training program, mitigation of social stigma, and involvement in community organizations demonstrate social integration.
 In addition, social integration should incorporate a gender perspective, given that men and women display differing drug use behaviors.
+Social integration gives priority to an approach based on inclusive social policies on drugs stemming from an intersectorial focus and shared social responsibility by the state.
+It emphasizes a perspective based on equity, which incorporates the drug problem into a concept of citizenship that engages all financial, human, and socio-cultural resources.